seanlokeee/ServianCD/README.md

 Cloud infra is written as Infrastructure as Code (IaC), using a cloud agnostic language, HashiCorp Configuration Language (HCL), which is executed using HashiCorp Terraform CLI tool.
 The purpose of IaC is to manage state of the deployed resources by tracking or reverting any configuration drift in the environment.
 This ensures test and production are close as they can be so that deployment to production has less risk of issues popping up

 **Advantageous Scenarios:**
-- By deploying and destroying infrastructure using code, predefined patterns can be created to stand up the application infra and stamp out new environments on demand in a short timespan
+- By deploying and destroying in IaC, predefined patterns can be created to stand up the application's infra and stamp out new environments on demand in a short timespan
-- Ease to deploy infrastructure on different cloud providers with all the same tools because only cloud specific configuration alterations are required
+- Ease to deploy infra on different cloud providers with all the same tools because only cloud specific configuration alterations are required

 ### Configuration Management Overview (Ansible)